 Correctional supervision and parole boards are responsible for dealing with parole matters and matters of correctional supervision.

 - decisions regarding the granting of parole to people who are declared dangerous criminals in terms of Section 286A of the Criminal Procedure Act, 1977 (Act 51 of 1977);

 - the converting of sentences of imprisonment imposed in terms of Section 276 (A) (3) of the Criminal Procedure Act, 1977 (Act 51 of 1977) into correctional supervision; and

 - decisions with regard to those sentenced to life imprisonment.

-In such cases, recommendations are submitted to the courts that in turn will make decision in respect of conditional placement.
+In such cases, recommendations are submitted to courts that, in turn, make decisions in respect of conditional placement.

-There are 53 correctional supervision and parole boards countrywide.
+There are 53 correctional supervision and parole boards in South Africa.
 These boards are chaired by community members who are regarded as suitable and capable of carrying out the responsibilities by virtue of occupation, standing or cultural reverence.
 The DCS provides the members with intensive training in respect of the processes, legislative implications and relative policies.